anagha-google/dataplex-labs-ak/dataplex-quickstart-labs/02-lab-guide/module-04-register-assets-into-zones.md

 <hr>

 This concludes the lab module.
-In the next lab module, we will review automated discovery of assets, schema inference, and external table creation.
+Proceed to the [next module](module-05-create-exploration-environment.md).

 <hr>